 Are you planning a visit to Windermere in the Lake District?
-In this article I will help you make the most of your visit.
-If you are wondering what Windermere attractions to add into your Lake District itinerary you will find that information and a lot more in this article.
+In this article, I will help you make the most of your visit.
+If you are wondering what Windermere attractions to add to your Lake District itinerary you will find that information and a lot more in this article.

 Including information about the best ways to get to the Lake District, where to stay around Lake Windermere (including some really gorgeous log cabins and lodges), where to eat in the area and my best tips to make the most of your stay this guide to Windermere contains everything you need to plan your trip.

 You will also find a handy map at the end of the post indicating the locations of all the places mentioned.

 Do you want to see the best of the Lake District but don’t want to do the driving (or try to find parking)?
 Why not book a tour?
 This Ultimate Tour of the Lake District includes a fully guided visit to 10 Lakes and a relaxing boat trip on Ullswater.